graphql-python/graphene/docs/types/objecttypes.rst

         # ...

-If you prefer your code to be more explict, feel free to use ``@staticmethod`` decorators.
+If you prefer your code to be more explicit, feel free to use ``@staticmethod`` decorators.
 Otherwise, your code may be cleaner without them!

 .. _DefaultResolver: